David Blair (encyclopaedist)

-David Blair (4 June 1820 – 19 February 1899) was an Irish Australian politician, journalist and encyclopedist.
+David Blair (4 June 1820 – 19 February 1899) was an Irish Australian politician, journalist and encyclopaedist.

 Background

 David Blair was born in County Monaghan, Ireland to parents of Scottish descent.
 He studied at the Hibernian Military School, Dublin.
 He left in 1835, aged 15 years and worked in an uncle's business but did not enjoy it.

 In 1840 he joined the Ordnance Survey of Ireland as a calculator stationed in Limerick and then Cork.
 He transferred to Southampton in 1841 and for almost nine years he worked on the triangulation of England and the survey of London.

 Chartism

-Blair was unsatisfied in his work, even speculating in 1848 on a military career, and found expression in supporting the Chartists as a lecturer in Southampton, in reading and in church activities.
+Blair was so unhappy in his work that he considered joining the military.
+He supported the revolutionary Chartists as a lecturer in Southampton, in reading and in church activities.